-Snapshot schedules intermittently fail on the Slave node after failover

-This issue occurs when, for a cluster-shared volume, you fail over a snapshot schedule from a Slave node to another node.
+Snapshot schedules intermittently fail on the Slave node after failover This issue occurs when, for a cluster-shared volume, you fail over a snapshot schedule from a Slave node to another node.
 A snapshot schedule involves snapback and snapshot operations that are executed at scheduled intervals.
 Sometimes, the snapshot schedule operation may fail intermittently after you fail over to another node or fail over back to the original node.
-(3372066)
+(3372066) Workaround: There is no workaround for this issue.

-In VEA GUI.
-Tasks tab does not display task progress for the resynchronization of a cluster-shared volume if it is offline

-This issue occurs if a resynchronization operation is started on a cluster-shared volume that is offline.
+In VEA GUI, Tasks tab does not display task progress for the resynchronization of a cluster-shared volume if it is offline This issue occurs if a resynchronization operation is started on a cluster-shared volume that is offline.
 In VEA GUI, the volume status is displayed as "Resynching", but the Tasks tab in the lower pane does not display the resynchronization task progress.
 This issue is GUI-related and does not affect the resynchronization task.
 Also, this issue does not occur if the volume is online.
-(3395586)
+(3395586) Workaround: There is no workaround for this issue.

-Snapback operation from a Slave node always reports being successful on that node, even when it's in progress or resynchronization fails on Master

-As per the CVM functionality, all operations are performed on the Master node, including those initiated on a Slave node that are then shipped to and performed on Master.
+Snapback operation from a Slave node always reports being successful on that node, even when it's in progress or resynchronization fails on Master As per the CVM functionality, all operations are performed on the Master node, including those initiated on a Slave node that are then shipped to and performed on Master.
 When you run a task from Slave that takes a longer time to complete (for example, snapback), then the commands on Slave report that the operation was successful as soon as the task is submitted to Master.
 Therefore, the progress of such tasks should be monitored on Master as any failure during the task execution would not be reported back to the Slave.
 This issue occurs when, for a cluster-shared volume, you perform the snapback operation from a Slave node.
 While the operation is still being performed on Master, on Slave it is reported as being successful.
 This happens even when the resynchronization operation fails.
-(3283523)
+(3283523) Workaround: There is no workaround for this issue.

-For cluster-shared volumes, only one file share per Microsoft failover cluster is supported

-In Microsoft Failover Clustering environment, this issue occurs when you try to create a file share on the Volume Manager Shared Volume resource for a cluster-shared volume.
+For cluster-shared volumes, only one file share per Microsoft failover cluster is supported In Microsoft Failover Clustering environment, this issue occurs when you try to create a file share on the Volume Manager Shared Volume resource for a cluster-shared volume.
 In this case, the file share always gets created under one file share server (Client Access Point) even if it is not part of that role.
 Windows Explorer always returns the same Client Access Point name while sharing a folder for any Volume Manager Shared Volume resource.
 Veritas needs Microsoft's assistance to resolve this issue.
-(3290426)
+(3290426) Workaround: There is no workaround for this issue.